Aceh Sultanate

-At its peak it was a formidable enemy of the Sultanate of Johor and Portuguese-controlled Malacca, both on the Malayan Peninsula, as all three attempted to control the trade through the Strait of Malacca and the regional exports of pepper and tin with fluctuating success.
+At its peak it was a formidable enemy of the Sultanate of Johor and Portuguese-controlled Malacca, both on the Malay Peninsula, as all three attempted to control the trade through the Strait of Malacca and the regional exports of pepper and tin with fluctuating success.
 In addition to its considerable military strength, the court of Aceh became a noted center of Islamic scholarship and trade.

 History

-Foundation and rise
+Foundation, rise and trade development

 The sultanate was founded by Ali Mughayat Syah, who began campaigns to extend his control over northern Sumatra in 1520.
 His conquests included Deli, Pedir, and Pasai, and he attacked Aru.
 His son Alauddin al-Kahar (d.
 1571) extended the domains farther south into Sumatra, but was less successful in his attempts to gain a foothold across the strait, though he made several attacks on both Johor and Malacca, with the support along with men and firearms from Suleiman the Magnificent's Ottoman Empire.
 The Ottoman Empire sent a relief force of 15 Xebecs commanded by Kurtoğlu Hızır Reis.

 Aceh formed the northern tip of Sumatra at the southeast corner of the Bay of Bengal.
 Ships from the Bengal Sultanate transported diplomats from Sumatra and Brunei to Ming China.

 On 21 June 1599 a Dutch captain, Cornelius de Houtman, arrived at "Acheen" aboard the Lioness as the first of three planned voyages to the East Indies.
-The crew stayed for three months acquiring pepper and other spices.
+The crew stayed for three months arrogating pepper and other spices.
 British crew member John Davis claims the party was subsequently attacked by the local warlord with the loss of 68 dead and captured.
-After they arrived, they were permitted by the sultan to purchase pepper, during the same year as representatives of the English East India Company under the command of James Lancaster arrived.
+After they arrived, they were permitted by the sultan to purchase pepper, during the same year as representatives of the English East India Company under the command of James Lancaster.
 He returned in 1602 bearing a letter from English queen Elizabeth I.